khoitran98/skateboard-monitor/README.md

-A Software Interfact to monitor an Electric Skateboard remotely
+A Software Interface to monitor an Electric Skateboard remotely
 ==========================================================

 Prerequisites